vishalcloudyuga/dcos-docs/1.8/administration/locate-public-agent.md

 ---
-post_title: Finding a public agent IP
+post_title: Finding a Public Agent IP
+nav_title: Finding a Public Agent
-menu_order: 12
+menu_order: 3.1
 ---

 After you have installed DC/OS with a public agent node declared, you can navigate to the public IP address of your public agent node.